 New Construction or Existing Home

-According to REcolorado, the average price for homes sold in October was $530,967, which is over half a million dollars.
+According to REcolorado, the average price for homes sold in March was $588,000.
 With that type of investment at stake, it pays to do your homework.
 Do the research upfront to make sure you make the purchase a thoughtful one, so your dream home doesn’t become a nightmare.